Siege of Cawnpore: Memorials

 After the revolt was suppressed, the British dismantled Bibighar.
 They raised a memorial railing and cross at the site of the well in which the bodies of the British women and children had been dumped.
 Meanwhile, the British conducted a retaliatory action under the command of Sir James Outram, 1st Baronet by demolishing Nana Sahib's palace in Bithoor with cannon-fire.
 In addition, the inhabitants of Cawnpore were forced to pay £30,000 for the creation of the memorial as a 'punishment' for not coming to the aid of the British women and children in Bibighar.
 The Angel of the Resurrection was created by Baron Carlo Marochetti and completed in 1865.
 It has been called by various names throughout the centuries and came to be the most visited statue of British India.
 The chief proponent and private funder was Charlotte, Countess Canning, wife of the first Viceroy of India, Earl Canning.
 She approached her childhood friend, Marochetti, for models.
 In turn, Marochetti suggested that other sculptors be invited.
 Following the Countess's death, Earl Canning took over the commission.
 Canning rejected a number of designs accepting, in the end, a version of Marochetti's Crimean War memorial at Scutari, Turkey.
 The understated figure is an angel holding two branches of palm fronds across her chest.
 Despite assurances, 'The Angel' had some damage during the Independence celebrations of 1947 and she was later moved from her original site over the Bibi Ghar well to a garden at the side of All Soul's Church, Kanpore (Kanpur Memorial Church).

 The remains of a circular ridge of the well can still be seen at the Nana Rao Park, built after Indian independence.
 The British also erected the All Souls Memorial Church, in memory of the victims.
 An enclosed pavement outside the church marks the graves of over 70 British men captured and executed on 1 July 1857, four days after the Satichaura Ghat massacre.
 The marble Gothic screen with "mournful seraph" was transferred to the churchyard of the All Souls Church after Indian independence in 1947.
 There were originally plans to replace the memorial to the British victims with a bust of Tatya Tope but the local British community objected strongly to the plans, and the bust was eventually installed some distance away from the site.

-There is a plaque to Capt.
-W Morphy and Lieut.
-Thomas Mackinnon who were killed on 28 November 1857 in Lichfield Cathedral.

 An additional memorial detailing the losses suffered by the 32nd Cornwall Regiment Light Infantry is located inside the west entrance to Exeter Cathedral.